sio2project/oioioi/rst/source/sections/evaluation.rst

 8. **evalmgr**

-   `Evalmgr` continues processing `enviroment`, now preparing it for running the initial tests.
+   `Evalmgr` continues processing `environment`, now preparing it for running the initial tests.

 9. `evalmgr`, **sioworkersd**